 Everyone’s response to a cancer diagnosis is different.
 You might feel incredibly sad or devastated or angry at the news.
 Some people feel numb right after receiving their diagnosis but cycle through the stages of grief in the following weeks or months.
 There’s no right or wrong response to learning that you have cancer.
 The most important thing you can do to cope is to allow yourself to experience your emotions without judgment.

 Try not to feel guilty or ashamed of your response to your diagnosis.
 As long as you don’t hurt yourself or anyone else, you can feel and express your pain in whatever way you need.
 Coping with cancer requires self-awareness of your emotions without self-criticism.
 By acknowledging your feelings without trying to control or change them, you give yourself the space you need to process this life-changing news.

 2. Establish a New Normal

-If your life with cancer looks much different from before your diagnosis, you need to establish a new normal.
-Trying to maintain your old lifestyle while battling cancer may not be possible, and it may leave you feeling exhausted or discouraged.
+If your life with cancer looks much different from before your diagnosis, you must establish a new normal.
+Trying to maintain your old lifestyle while battling cancer may not be possible and may leave you feeling exhausted or discouraged.
 Instead, you should willingly and intentionally change your daily routine and activities when necessary.
 Settling into a new routine can be more comforting than struggling to keep up with your old one.